Arab Peace Initiative: Passover massacre

 A suicide bomber killed 30 Israelis in Netanya the same day the Initiative was launched.
 Hamas claimed responsibility for the attack and its leader Sheikh Ahmed Yassin said that the attack sent "a message to the Arab summit to confirm that the Palestinian people continue to struggle for the land and to defend themselves no matter what measures the enemy takes."
 The Arab League said that it did not think that the perpetrators planned the bombing to derail the Beirut summit.

 The Palestinian Authority condemned the attack and Arafat personally ordered the arrests of militants associated with Hamas, Islamic Jihad, and the Al Aqsa Martyrs Brigades as a response.
 However, Ariel Sharon blamed Arafat for the attack as well.

 An Israeli government spokesperson stated that "[t]here ain't going to be any negotiations under fire".
 Another government spokesperson, Raanan Gissin, said that Israel would continue to pursue the cease-fire but that "when we will feel that we have exhausted all the possibilities of achieving such a cease-fire, then of course we will take all the necessary measures in order to defend our citizens."

-The Passover Massacre as well as other attacks lead to an escalation of the al-Aqsa Intifada and helped falter the initiative.
-The violence led the United Nations Security Council to issue an unanimous resolution on March 30, Resolution 1402, which criticized all sides.:
+The Passover Massacre as well as other attacks led to an escalation of the al-Aqsa Intifada and helped falter the initiative.
+The violence led the United Nations Security Council to issue a unanimous resolution on March 30, Resolution 1402, which criticized all sides: